percona/pmm-doc/source/manage/conf-postgres.rst

 Prerequisites
 *************

 We recommend that you create a PostgreSQL user for ``SUPERUSER`` level access.
-This lets you gather the maximum amount of data with the least complexity.
+This lets you gather the most data with the least fuss.

 This user must be able to connect to the ``postgres`` database where the extension was installed.
 The PostgreSQL user should have local password authentication enabled to access PMM.
 To do this, set ``ident`` to ``md5`` for the user in the ``pg_hba.conf`` configuration file.